How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 - Create awesome content.

-Those were the simplest steps you can start a blog right away.
+Those were the simplest steps to starting a blog right away.

-I will classify all the steps into three phases.
-So that you know which phase you are right now and scale yourself accordingly.
+And to keep things simple I will put all the steps into three phases.
+So that you know which phase you are in right now and scale yourself accordingly.

 Phase 1: Decide.